 Your child’s class teacher will be your regular contact for matters regarding your child.

-The class teacher may then pass on your concerns to Miss Reed (SENDCo)
+The class teacher may then pass on your concerns to Mrs Preston (SENDCo)

 You can contact the school office to arrange an appointment to see either your child’s class teacher at any time or alternatively email email@example.com.